This article is written by Anurag Mohan Bhatnagar and Simhadri Bharadwaja.

 To discharge a contract is to end it.
 There are therefore as many kinds of the discharge as there are different ways of ending a contractual obligation.
 Discharge of a contract refers to the way in which it comes to an end.
-Contracts can come to an end in the following ways:

 When the contract is formed by agreement, it may also be discharged or terminated through agreement, subject to the conditions of the contract.
 The agreement to extinguish or terminate the contract itself becomes a binding contract if supported by consideration or made under seal.
 The following are three main types of discharges: